vuquangtrong/mkdocs-material-blog/docs/blog/setup-blog/mkdocs-plugins/index.md

 ![My alt text](my-diagram.drawio)
 ```

-The plugin will generate an svg image to a cache folder (default in `docs\drawio-exporter`), and then modify the image source attribute to the generated image.
+The plugin will generate an SVG image to a cache folder (default in `docs\drawio-exporter`), and then modify the image source attribute to the generated image.

 If the diagram is a multi-page documents, append the index of the page as an anchor in the URL: